HenryChow68/RealEstateDatabaseProject/README.md

 First, I designed and implemented a relational data model (RDM) based on the real estate market using MySQL Workbench.
-Then, I compiled and recorded data in Mircrosft Access.
+Then, I compiled and recorded data in Microsoft Access.
 Using the populated database, I performed multiple complex SQL queries that would answer interesting analytical questions about the real estate market.
 Finally I populated the database with forms for each table and a report.

 The questions answered include:
-  1) Is there a correlation between the population density of a zip code and the size of an apartment/house in        NYC?
+  1) Is there a correlation between the population density of a zip code and the size of an apartment/house in        NY?
   2) What is the annual salary of the real estate agents in the database?
   3) Is there a correlation between the average price of an apartment/house and state GDP?
   4) How is the average mortgage loan duration affected by one's age?